kmalakoff/knockback-todos-app/README.md

 TodoListViewModel = (todos) ->
   @todos = ko.observableArray([])
   ...
-  return this     # "return this" or else Coffeescript will return the last statement todo_list_view_model = new TodoListViewModel(todos)
+  @           # must return this or Coffeescript will return the last statement which is not what we want! todo_list_view_model = new TodoListViewModel(todos)
 ```
 I prefer this light-class way to implement my view models because "this" is available within the scope of dependent observables which require a view model parameter (in this case: "this") if they are writable.
 For consistency in the Todo app, I only use these patterns of view models, but simple object work great for simple scenarios.